corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/amqp-serialization-enum-evolution.md

 {{< warning >}}
 Technically there is nothing to prevent annotations being removed in newer versions.
-However, this will break backward compatibility and should thus be avoided unless a rigorous upgrade procedure is in place to cope with all deployed instances of the class and all serialised versions existing within vaults.
+However, this will break backward compatibility and should thus be avoided unless a rigorous upgrade procedure is in place to cope with all deployed instances of the class and all serialized versions existing within vaults.
 {{< /warning >}}